What Is the Difference Between Tinea Versicolor and Vitiligo?

 - These two are very different diseases; vitiligo is an autoimmune skin disease that destroys the skin’s pigment-producing cells (melanocytes) while tinea versicolor results from superficial infection by a yeast, Malassezia furfur.

 - These two diseases produce skin changes; vitiligo and its subtypes often first appear as a white spot on normally pigmented skin – it may begin with lightening of the skin’s pigment and progress to a loss of color, including whitening or graying of hair in the affected area.
 Tinea versicolor produces color variations in the skin; dark spots or red on light skin or patches of lightness on dark skin – “versicolor” means color variations.

-- Both of these diseases may occur on many parts of the body, including the face.
+- Both of these diseases may occur in many parts of the body, including the face.

-- Neither of these two diseases are considered contagious; the yeast causing tinea versicolor usually arises from the patient’s own body flora.
+- Neither of these two diseases is considered contagious; the yeast causing tinea versicolor usually arises from the patient’s own body flora.